Art History Courses

 Printmaking: Art of the Poster

 This course explores the medium of printmaking through the history of the handmade poster.
-We will study posters made by designers and artists from a variety of time periods and communities, and we will discuss several different printmaking techniques.
-Students will learn the process of screen printing and complete their projects using both analog and digital methods.
+Posters made by designers and artists from a variety of time periods and communities are studied and several printmaking techniques are covered.
+Students learn the process of screen printing and complete projects using both analog and digital methods.

 ART